 There are no requirements regarding proficiency in the Norwegian language when you apply for upper secondary education in Norway.
 If you have previously achieved a pass grade in a subject corresponding to a subject in Norway, or a subject that is equivalent to or more extensive than a similar subject in Norway, this may be approved.
 You must apply to the principal of the school in Norway for approval.

-If you have completed and passed an academic year in another country that is at the same level as the Norwegian years Vg1 and/or Vg2, you can apply to the county to get this education approved as part of Norwegian upper secondary education.
+If you have completed and passed an academic year in another country that is at the same level as the Norwegian years Vg1 and/or Vg2, you can apply to the county council to get this education approved as part of Norwegian upper secondary education.
 These regulations apply for all education programmes.

 Apprentices who have an apprenticeship placement in another Nordic country are not guaranteed an apprenticeship in Norway, but may apply on equal terms to other applicants or find an apprenticeship placement in Norway.